Airman contributes to BTF-Europe

-U.S. Air Force Senior Airman Rasheed Satchell, a fuel systems journeyman, assigned to the 2nd Maintenance Squadron, Barksdale Air Force Base, Louisiana, looks over a checklist in order to remove fuel from a B-52H Stratofortress in support of Bomber Task Force Europe, out of Morón Air Base, Spain June 4, 2021.
-The Department of Defense maintains command and control of its bomber force for any mission, anywhere in the world at any time.
+U.S. Air Force Senior Airman Rasheed Satchell, a fuel systems journeyman, assigned to the 2nd Maintenance Squadron, Barksdale Air Force Base, Louisiana, preforms maintenance on a B-52H Stratofortress in support of Bomber Task Force Europe, out of Morón Air Base, Spain June 4, 2021.
+Strategic bombers contribute to stability in the European theater, as they are intended to deter conflict rather than instigate it.
+If called upon, U.S. bombers offer a rapid response capability.
 (U.S. Air Force photo by Senior Airman Daniel Hernandez)

 |Date Taken: